andygup/angular-jsapi-jest/README.md

 ### Dev build

-After install, make sure the map displays with no errors by running `ng start --open`.
+After install, make sure the map displays with no errors by running `ng serve --open`.

 ### Test